 Born in Sendai, Japan, Yuya Tsuda has won numerous prizes and awards, and performs regularly as both soloist and chamber musician throughout Japan and Germany.
-Beside his concerts, he teaches at the Tokyo University of the Arts since 2015.
+Yuya Tsuda is an Associate Professor at the Tokyo University of the Arts.

 Yuya Tsuda entered the Tokyo University of the Arts in 2001, and won 3rd prize at The Music Competition of Japan in the same year.
 Graduating from the Tokyo University of the Arts with top honors, he received many prestigious Awards such as the Ataka Award, Acanthus Award, and the Kreutzer Award.
 He went on to study at the Berlin University of the Arts, where he gained Diploma and Konzertexamen.